MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 6801d964fda5        5 months ago                                                        0 B
 ```

-To contrast, here are the same actions broken down into two RUN instructions.
+To contrast, here are the same actions broken down into three RUN instructions.
 In this case each RUN instruction is cached in a contianer image layer, and only those that have changed will need to re-run on subsequent dockerfile builds.

 > The docker engine consumes a Dockerfile from the top to the bottom.
 As soon as any change is detected, all remaining actions will be re-run.
 Because of this, place all frequently changing actions towards the bottom of the dockerfile.

+TODO - test and capture image history

 ```
 FROM windowsservercore